top of page

 At the Table and Beyond: How to Build Healthy Habits with Faith, Family, and Fathers

 Taking care of your body is more than a trend; it is a spiritual practice.
-Our physical bodies have been crafted by God with purpose and entrusted to us as a gift.
+Our physical bodies have been crafted with purpose and entrusted to us as a gift.
 Stewardship applies not only to money and time, but also to one's physical well-being.
-In our role as parents, educators, or caregivers, we are called not only to nourish our children's minds and hearts, but also their bodies, teaching them to honour God through their eating habits, physical activity, and personal hygiene.
+In our role as parents, educators, or caregivers, we are called not only to nourish our children's minds and hearts, but also their bodies, teaching them to care for their bodies through their eating habits, physical activity, and personal hygiene.

-Fathers play a critical role in setting the spiritual and physical tone of the home.
+Fathers play a critical role in setting the tone of the home.
 Children take notice when their fathers (or male caregivers, grandfathers, or teachers) display self-control, gratitude, and stewardship in how they eat and live.
-Proverbs 20:7 says

 A father's quiet consistency in healthy habits becomes a sermon his children live beside daily.